 The Tax Court has ruled that a US Court of Appeals properly ruled on the valuation of a limited partnership.
 In 2000, a family formed a limited partnership with the intent of reducing estate taxes, preserving and resisting fragmentation, and being a financial educational media for the children.
 An internal buy-sell agreement was created to reduce the value of the shares under a right of transfer that was retained

-The taxpayer’s side argued that the LP was properly valued due on deep discounts for lack of control and marketability.
-The Appellate Court ruled that the taxpayer failed to establish its burden of proof in achieving the three part test for limited partnerships, and this assessed a higher value.
-The tax court agreed seeing the real substance over form of the valuation and ruled it was properly valued at the Appellate Court.
+The taxpayer’s side argued that the LP was properly valued due to deep discounts for lack of control and marketability.
+The Appellate Court ruled that the taxpayer failed to establish its burden of proof in achieving the three-part test for limited partnerships, and this assessed a higher value.
+The tax court agreed to see the real substance over the form of the valuation and ruled it was properly valued at the Appellate Court.
 (T. Holman, CA-8, 2010-1 USTC Para 60,592)

 The IRS has privately ruled that a stock redemption qualified for sale or exchange treatment.
-In the case, the decedent’s will instructed the estate to place shares from the estate into a trust for life time benefit of the children with the shares then going to the grandchildren.
-As part of a settlement agreement between the children and grandchildren, the children became sole beneficiary of the trust and requested distribution of the trust shares to him.
+In this case, the decedent will instruct the estate to place shares from the estate into a trust for the lifetime benefit of the children with the shares then going to the grandchildren.
+As part of a settlement agreement between the children and grandchildren, the children became the sole beneficiary of the trust and requested distribution of the trust shares to him.
 In exchange, the child himself would be liable for the estate taxes, alleviating the legal liability of the grandchildren.
 The IRS ruled that this was a fair exchange of value and thus qualified for sale or exchange treatment.
 (IRS Letter Ruling 201013024)

 Editor’s Comment: The use of competent tax counsel here made the transaction a better tax event as opposed to not having good tax counsel.
-When performing complex transaction, be sure to employ those who are well credentialed and experienced.
+When performing a complex transaction, be sure to employ those who are well-credentialed and experienced.
 Had this taxpayer not done this, this event could have been far more taxing.

 Beneficiary Protection Laws

-In response, many states have enacted laws to protect the beneficiaries of the unintended consequences from the estate tax repeal.
+In response, many states have enacted laws to protect the beneficiaries from the unintended consequences of the estate tax repeal.
 The laws allow the beneficiary to use the numbers in place in 2009 to avoid damage.
 In 2011, the states allow the federal exemption to be used once again in the calculation.

 The Ninth Circuit held that the transactions were not between related parties and were a nontaxable like-kind exchange.
 However, the transactions were structured to avoid the related-party restrictions.
 Thus, the transactions were denied nontaxable treatment.
 The taxpayer was trying to use IRC Sec.
 1031 to shift gain to the related party, which had a separate loss to offset.
 (Teruya Brothers, Ltd., S. Ct., Cert.
 Denied, February 22, 2010)

 Editor’s Comment: IRC Sec.
-1031 is a very taxpayer friendly portion of the code as it allows property that is used in a trade or business to be sold without incurring capital gains taxes as long as the property is replaced with a “like-kind” piece of property.
-If property is exchanged with a related party and then sold within two years, the transaction then loses its tax deferred status.
-The present case is another illustration of what the IRS call “substance over form”.
+1031 is a very taxpayer-friendly portion of the code as it allows property that is used in a trade or business to be sold without incurring capital gains taxes as long as the property is replaced with a “like-kind” piece of property.
+If the property is exchanged with a related party and then sold within two years, the transaction then loses its tax-deferred status.
+The present case is another illustration of what the IRS calls “substance over form”.
 While the form of the transaction may have been with the intermediary, the substance of the transaction was between two related parties.

 Editor’s Comment: LIFO is one of the reasons that many C corporations chose not to convert to S corporation status.
 There are advantages and disadvantages to both classes of corporations and this ruling allows a sole proprietorship with substantial inventory flexibility in choosing which class of corporation to select.
 The sole proprietorship is generally considered the least desirable way to operate a business.
 Unlike corporations, the sole proprietorship will not protect personal assets from debts of the business.